Embiid scores career-high 50 points to lead 76ers past Bulls - WTMJ

 It was still a game, though, as LaVine and the Bulls were playing tough until Embiid clinched it with his defensive and offensive prowess.

+“Overall I thought the guys really competed, battled and hung in there,” Bulls coach Billy Donovan said.

-Voted an All-Star for the fourth consecutive season on Thursday, Embiid was unstoppable in the first half when he scored 25 points in a variety of ways, seemingly however he wanted.
+Voted an All-Star for the fourth consecutive season on Thursday, Embiid scored 25 first-half points in a variety of ways, seemingly however he wanted.

+“I’ve been adding a lot to my game and it’s been working well,” he said.

 Embiid put an exclamation point on the half with 33 seconds remaining before the break by dribbling from Philadelphia’s free throw line, deking past Wendell Carter Jr. in the Bulls’ paint, scoring and getting fouled — an amazing show of athleticism from the 7-foot-2 big man.